Changing History to Her Story Exhibition

 Her findings became the basis for many articles, and, eventually, The Feminine Mystique.
 Published in 1963, her book was an immediate best-seller.
 It's considered one of the sparks that fired the second wave of feminism and is still regarded as one of the most influential books of the 20th century.

 After reading her work, women recognised Friedan's "problem that has no name” and spoke up, raising public awareness of women's dissatisfaction with their modern role.
-It also brought many women into the growing women’s movement, and made Friedan one of the movement's leaders.
+It also brought many women into the growing women’s movement and made Friedan one of the movement's leaders.

 In 1966, Friedan co-founded the National Organization for Women (NOW) with Pauli Murray and Aileen Hernandez, becoming its first president.
 The organisation's mission statement, written by her, was “…to bring women into full participation in the mainstream of American society now, exercising all the privileges and responsibilities thereof in truly equal partnership with men.”
 NOW's first campaign was for Equal Employment Opportunities.

-Betty's activism burned brightly throughout the 1960s and 1970s.
+Friedan's activism burned brightly throughout the 1960s and 1970s.
 She helped found the National Association for the Repeal of Abortion Laws in 1969 (later known as the National Abortion Rights Action League) and organised the Women’s Strike for Equality on 26th August 1970 - the 50th anniversary of women’s suffrage.
-I Friedan also co-founded the National Women’s Political Caucus in 1971 with Congresswomen Bella Abzug and Shirley Chisholm, and feminist Gloria Steinem.
+Friedan also co-founded the National Women’s Political Caucus in 1971 with Congresswomen Bella Abzug and Shirley Chisholm, and feminist Gloria Steinem.

 image00068 Betty Friedan When She Stopped